BidyutRoy2/Allora-Network-Worker-Guide/Update1/README.md

 docker compose up --build
 ```

-### Wait For Download Complete 100% & Don't Close This Terminal If You Use WSL
+### Wait For Download Complete 100% & Don't Close This Terminal If You Use WSL (Minimize Terminal)

 ## Open New Terminal & Run Code